 Many first-gen college students have high aspirations, yet, little guidance and resources to help them reach their goals.
-Particularly, there is a need for post-college graduation support, such as career and graduate school preparation.
+Particularly, there is a need for post-college graduation support, such as career and graduate school preparation, information, and opportunities.

-The lack of graduate school and career preparation information and opportunities for first-generation college students leaves many fist-gen students not adequately prepared for life after college, as a result, they are disadvantaged in society after many years of hard work in high school and college.
-From a societal perspective, there is an enormous amount of unmet potential that could be utilized to advance the nation in every department.
+This leaves many fist-gens not adequately prepared for life after college, as a result, they are disadvantaged in society after many years of hard work in high school and college.
+From a societal perspective, there is an enormous amount of unmet potential that could be utilized to advance the nation in every field.
 From a social justice perspective, every individual deserves an equal opportunity to reach their full potential and their aspirations.

-My name is Ana, a proud immigrant from Mexico, who was raised in the 805.
-Like many, I grew up bicultural/bilingual, de allá y de aquí.
-Growing up, I had many aspirations, yet there was little guidance and resources to help me reach my goals.
+My name is Dr. Guerrero, a proud immigrant from Mexico, who was raised on a ranch in Goleta, CA. I grew up bicultural/bilingual, de allá y de aquí.
+Like many, I had many aspirations, yet there was little guidance and resources to help me reach my goals.
 As I advanced through the higher education system, things increasingly became more unfamiliar to me: the students, the university culture, and the expectations.
 As a result, my journey became progressively challenging and isolating.

-After I began working with high school students and college students, I realized my experience in higher ed was more than a result of my personal situation; it was a recurring pattern among first-gen students.
-In addition, the lack of first-gen minoritized students in graduate school and in leadership positions in society was a strong motivator for me to examine issues concerning first-gen students to better understand what could be done to change this.
+After I began working with high school and college students, I realized my experience in higher ed was more than a result of my personal situation; it was a recurring pattern among first-gen students.
+In addition, the lack of first-gen minoritized students in graduate school and in leadership positions in society was a strong motivator for me to examine issues concerning first-gen students to better understand how we can better serve this population.

 My PhD research examined the experiences of first-gen, Latinx students' college and career aspirations development, using a longitudinal multiple-case study design.
 I focused on how institutional structures influence students’ navigational experience and identity development.
 Statistically, graduate degrees are not given to someone like me.
-I am here to prove that it is for people like me and YOU.
+I am here to prove that graduate degrees are for people like me and YOU.